christosgalano/christosgalano.github.io/_drafts/msgraph-bicep.md

 ### Permission Types

-The Microsoft Graph APIs support two types of permissions based on the access scenario: delegated permissions and application permissions.
+The Microsoft Graph APIs support two types of permissions based on the access scenario: delegated and application permissions.

 #### Delegated Permissions